See also Clipper

 Purpose

-into several new (and incrementally numbered) files on disk, such as:
+into several separate and sequentially numbered files on disk, such as -

 001 MyNewDocument.wpd